 The San Luis Valley covers an area of about 8,000 miles, about the size of the state of Connecticut, but its total population is less than 50,000.

 The valley’s economic engines are tourism and agriculture.
 Potatoes and barley are the main crop.

-There are more than 500 known artists living in the San Luis Valley today.
+There are more than 500 known artists live in the San Luis Valley today.

 Native American legend holds that the San Luis Valley is the site of “Sipapu,” or place of emergence.
 They believe their ancestors gathered to this special place to be led underground and await the cleansing of the earth and the coming of the new world.
 It’s believed that the exact spot of Sipapu is near the San Luis Lakes, not far from Zapata.

-Eighty acres of fields outside Mosca are now home to the largest solar installation of its kind in North America.
+Eighty acres of fields outside Mosca are now home to one of the largest solar installation of its kind in North America.

 The San Luis Valley enjoys more than 300 days of sunshine each year.

 Alamosa often makes the list of coldest spots in the U.S. each winter, with temperatures sometimes diving as low as -50.
-(Because of inversion, the Zapata enjoys temperatures that average 10-20º warmer than Alamosa in the winter, and 10-20º cooler in the summer.)
+(Because of inversion, the Zapata enjoys temperatures that average 10-20º warmer than Alamosa and the Valley floor in winter, and 10-20º cooler in the summer.)